lazzarigioele/chlorocarfitter/README.md

 ### Installing

 Go to <www.github.com/lazzarigioele/chlorocarfitter/releases> and selected the executable according to your operating system.
 Windows 10+, MacOS 11+, and Ubuntu 18+ are supported (64bit version).
 Double-click on the executable to open the application.
 Note: on MacOS you could see the message "cannot be opened because the developer cannot be verified".
 In this case, right click on the .app and select "Open", than confirm.
+Note: on Linux the bin file should start with a double-click; anyway, you could have to mark the .bin file as "executable" and then launch it from the command line.

 ### Loading of samples